 NES Mathematics Practice Test

-As you prepare to take the NES (National Evaluation Series) Mathematics exam, this article outlines some of the general information you’ll need to succeed.
+As you prepare to take the NES (National Evaluation Series) Mathematics exam, this article outlines the general information you’ll need to know in order to succeed.
 As you read on, you’ll discover more information about registering in advance online, test scheduling logistics, and what to expect on the day of your exam, including the main areas of content that you can expect to be tested on during the actual exam.

 The purpose of the NES Mathematics (304) exam is to assess the readiness of those who want to qualify to teach math at the secondary education level in states that follow the NES standard.